dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ## Modern CPU Design

 To see how all the concepts we talked about in this chapter are used in practice, let's take a look at the implementation of Intel’s 12th-generation core, Golden Cove, which became available in 2021.
 This core is used as the P-core inside the Alder Lake and Sapphire Rapids platforms.
 Figure @fig:Goldencove_diag shows the block diagram of the Golden Cove core.
 Notice that this section only describes a single core, not the entire processor.
-So, we will skip the discussion about frequencies, core counts, L3 caches, core interconnects, memory latency and bandwidth.
+So, we will skip the discussion about frequencies, core counts, L3 caches, core interconnects, memory latency, and bandwidth.

 ![Block diagram of a CPU core in the Intel Golden Cove Microarchitecture.](../../img/uarch/goldencove_block_diagram.png){#fig:Goldencove_diag width=100%}